Cyberpunk 2077 Phantom Liberty DLC: Plot, Release Date, Voice Cast

 How much will it cost?

-Although CD Projekt RED hasn’t revealed the pricing yet, a leak on Reddit hints at the DLC costing around EUR 29.99 (SGD 43 approx.) on the PC digital store GOG.com.
+Although CD Projekt RED hasn’t revealed the pricing yet, a leak on Reddit hints at the DLC costing around EUR 29.99 (MYR 150 approx.) on the PC digital store GOG.com.
 That seems like a steep price for a DLC update to a game that has had a controversial past.
 However, the Phantom Liberty DLC is more than just an update.
 Speaking of which….

 What’s new in the ‘Cyberpunk 2077 Phantom Liberty’ expansion pack?